Are you familiar with the marketing process?

 This post will explain the 30 types of marketing so you know your choices.

 Then this post will help you decide which one to choose.

 Two steps exist in the marketing process: You need to choose the type of marketing you want to conduct and then formulate a strategic marketing process to help you use that type of marketing to reach your goals.

 This article will explain how to do both.

-By the end of this post, you’ll be able to make a marketing strategy plan that is Smart, Measurable, Achievable, Relevant, and Timely.
+By the end of this post, you’ll be able to make a marketing strategy plan that is Specific, Measurable, Achievable, Relevant, and Timely.

 What is the Marketing Process?

 The marketing process is a series of steps you take in order to analyze consumers’ wants, your ability to satisfy those wants, and the current marketing trends.

 You need to choose the type of marketing you want to conduct.
 Choosing the type of marketing escalates your plan from a marketing process to a strategic marketing process.